 RCFS Editor Gregor Matvos is featured in the LA Times in a piece titled, “Chase says arbitration ‘provides better outcomes’ for consumers….”
 Also featured is former RCFS Editor Amit Seru, who is a co-author of the study alongside Mark Egan.

 “Tough Love: The Effects of Debt Contract Design on Firm Performance” by Ioannis Spyridopoulos

 The program for the CSEF-RCFS Conference on Finance, Labor, and Inequality is available online.

 The conference, which featured a dual submission option with RCFS, will take place June 21-22 in Capri.

-The SFS Cavalcade North America 2019 submission period is now open.
-To submit, please visit SFS Cavalcade North America 2019.
-The deadline for submissions is December 7, 2018.
+The SFS Cavalcade Asia-Pacific 2019 submission period is now open.
+To submit, please visit SFS Cavalcade Asia-Pacific 2019.
+The deadline for submission is June 15, 2019.

 Reminder for doctoral students: For papers in which ALL co-authors are doctoral students, the submission fee is waived.

 The program for the First CUHK-RCFS Conference on Corporate Finance and Financial Intermediation conference is available online.

 The conference, which featured a dual submission option with RCFS, will take place June 3-4, 2019, at The Chinese University of Hong Kong.

 “Employee Inside Debt and Firm Risk-Taking: Evidence from Employee Deposit Programs in Japan” by Sudipto Dasgupta, Yupeng Lin, Takeshi Yamada, and Zilong Zhang